ME/CFS symptoms

 4. Orthostatic intolerance

-Symptoms worsen when upright — sitting or standing — and improve when lying flat.
+Symptoms worsen when upright, whether sitting or standing, and improve when lying flat.
 This is called orthostatic intolerance (OI).
 It often overlaps with a condition called postural tachycardia syndrome (POTS).

 Common signs include dizziness, a racing heart on standing, nausea, weakness, and in some cases fainting.